-Do it Now: While dying is something we don't want to contemplate, it will surely happen to all of us.
+Do it Now: While death is something we don't want to contemplate, it will surely come to all of us.
 Get started now by seeking help from a Certified Financial Planner and Trust & Estate Practitioner.
 This is a process, not an event.
 Our professional advisors are available across Canada to help.
-Please be in touch to arrange your free consultation.

 Your efforts will pay off, and your death will be less painful for your family if you plan now while the sun is shining.
-And please let your spouse know your plans, so nothing comes as a shock.
+And of course, please let your spouse know your plans, so nothing comes as a shock.

 In the meantime, I wish you a long life, secure in the knowledge you have truly done all you can for your family.

-Please be in touch, we look forward to helping you. □
+Please get in touch.
+We look forward to helping you.

-Mark Halpern is one of Canada's top life insurance advisors, a Certified Financial Planner (CFP), Trust and Estate Practitioner (TEP) and CEO of WEALTHinsurance.com®.
+Mark Halpern is one of Cana-

+da's top life insurance advisors, a Certified Financial Planner (CFP), Trust and Estate Practitioner (TEP) and CEO of WEALTHinsurance.com®.
 He guides successful business owners, who are already challenged for time, through the complex process of ensuring the people and organizations they care about are taken care of.
 If you are like his other successful business owner clients, you are looking to reduce your tax obligations, preserve your wealth and leave a legacy.
 Incompletions rob us of energy.
 Mark collaborates with your professional advisory team to achieve your desired outcomes.
 His approach is simple.
 He makes sure what is important to you gets done.
 He gets you organized, provides a big picture view of your financial affairs, determines your strategy and helps you take action.
 He will simplify the complicated, so you and your family can rest easy.
-He can be reached at 416-364-2929, toll-free at 1-866-566-2001 or Mark@WEALTHinsurance.com.
-Visit WEALTHinsurance.com Get your FREE Estate Planning Toolkit at WEALTHinsurance.com/toolkits.html The 2018 Toolkit now includes: Estate Directory Estate Planning Checklist Executor Duties Checklist Business Owners Planning Guide Visit MarkHalpernBlog.com and sign up for free updates
+He can be reached at 416-364-2929, tollfree at 1-866-566-2001 or Mark@WEALTHinsurance.com .
+Visit WEALTHinsurance.com.
+Get your FREE Estate Planning Toolkit at WEALTHinsurance.com/toolk-

+WEALTHinsurance.com/toolkits.html.
+The 2019 Toolkit now includes: Estate Directory, Estate Planning Checklist, Executor Duties Checklist, and Business Owners Planning Guide.
+Visit MarkHalpernBlog.com and sign up for free updates.

-© Copyright 2018 by MPL Communications Inc., Reproduced by permission of The TaxLetter, 133 Richmond St. W., Toronto, ON M5H 3M8
+© Copyright 2019 by MPL Communications Inc., Reproduced by permission of Investor's Digest of Canada, 133 Richmond St. W., Toronto, ON M5H 3M8